zw282/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

-\*\***Give us feedback on Tinkerbelle.**\*\*
+\*\***Give us feedback on Tinkerbelle.**\*\* Tinkerbelle works well on my laptop and phone.

 ## Part D. Wizard the device